Traverse City State Hospital

 Mid-Michigan’s Most Haunted Places

 When the millage passed, Kehoe’s farm was foreclosed upon.
-May 18th, 1927, Kehoe killed every animal on his farm, murdered his wife, burned his house down, and headed to the school, where he set off 500 pounds of dynamite.
+On May 18, 1927, Kehoe killed every animal on his farm, murdered his wife, burned his house down, and headed to the school, where he set off 500 pounds of dynamite.

 The final death toll was 44 with an additional 58 injured!